ande-box/C4DashboardTool/README.md

    - **Step 1:** Choose widget type: **Button** (Command only), **Textbox** (Status only), or **Combo-Button** (Command + Status).
    - **Step 2:** Select your device(s). *(Note: The "Command Device (ID)" selector is hidden for pure Textboxes.
 For Combo-Buttons, you can select different devices for the command and the status).*
    - **Step 3:** Choose a command (for Buttons/Combos) and a status variable (for Textboxes/Combos).
-   - **Step 4:** Configure parameters (if needed) and test.
+   - **Step 4:** Configure parameters, set **Dynamic Color Rules** (optional), and test.
-   - **Step 5:** Set a label, color, and assign to a room.
+   - **Step 5:** Set a label and assign to a room.
 4. Click **"✅ Save & Close"**.

-### ✨ New Features & UI Improvements
+### ✨ Features & UI Improvements

+**Dynamic Color Rules (Colorized Conditions)** Automatically change a widget's **Title** and **Left Border Accent** based on specific variable values.
+- **How it works:** In the wizard, define conditions (e.g., if value is `True` turn Green, if `Error` turn Red).
+- **Simplified Logic:** If the variable's value does not match any of your custom rules, the widget automatically defaults to the standard dashboard theme color.
+The background and value text remain fixed for a clean, consistent look.

 **Combo-Button (2-in-1 Widget)**
 The **Combo-Button** is a hybrid widget that acts as a clickable button to send a command (like a light toggle) while simultaneously polling and displaying a live status variable (like the light's current state).
-- **Setup:** Select "Combo-Button" in the wizard.
-You can assign a command from one device and a status variable from another (or the same) device.
-- **Usage:** Click the widget to execute the command.
-The text inside will update automatically based on the polled variable.

 **Cleaner Pure Buttons**
 Standard **Button** widgets no longer display an empty status text area.
 They are rendered as clean, compact cards showing only their label, making the dashboard look much tidier.

+**Optimized Frontend Code**
+The dashboard HTML, CSS, and JavaScript have been heavily optimized and minified.
+This results in a significantly smaller file size and much faster load times, especially when accessing the dashboard from mobile devices over local Wi-Fi.

 **Room Management**
-- Click **" Manage Rooms"** (in Setup Mode) to create rooms like "Living Room", "Kitchen", etc.
+- Click **"🏠 Manage Rooms"** (in Setup Mode) to create rooms like "Living Room", "Kitchen", etc.
 - Use the **Room Tabs** at the top to filter your view.
 - In Setup Mode, click the **📂 folder badge** at the bottom-left of any widget to move it to a different room.

 **Reordering Widgets**
-- In Setup Mode, drag widgets using the **⋮ handle** on the top-left.
+- In Setup Mode, drag widgets using the ** handle** on the top-left.
 - Widgets auto-save their order.
 The dashboard uses a **Masonry Layout**, meaning widgets will dynamically resize to fit their content without stretching the entire row.

 **Copying Text**